The Pieris or Andromeda is a small shrub packed with qualities: a pretty foliage and a flowering in white seductive bells.

 Fertilize my pieris

-For a beautiful bloom, plan to bring in spring and autumn fertilizer for heathland plants, both in the ground and in pots; you can also add decomposed manure in the spring, and spread it at the base of the plants.
+For a beautiful bloom, plan to bring in spring and autumn fertilizer for heathland plants, both in open soil and in pots; you can also add decomposed manure in the spring, and spread it at the base of the plants.

 Mulch my pieris